How To Solve The White Face Of The Rubik's Cube

 Solving the first face of the Rubik's Cube is relatively easy because there are not too many solved pieces that you can mess up.

 Spend some time playing with the puzzle and try to do this without reading further this page.

 - ✔Start with the white edges, then do the corners.

-- ✔Make sure the side colors are matching the side center colors (image above).
+- ✔Make sure the side colors are matching the side center colors (image below).

-- ✔Try to do this step by yourself.
+- ✔Can you do this step by yourself without reading this help?

 1. Solve the white edges